RapidPoseTriangulation: Multi-view Multi-person Whole-body Human Pose Triangulation in a Millisecond: RapidPoseTriangulation

 Due to the relatively simple concept, the algorithm is very fast.
 In a test on the \textit{shelf}~\cite{belagiannis20143d} dataset, which shows up to four persons in five views, the algorithm requires an average triangulation time of only $0.1\,ms$.
 The per-step times are listed in Table~\ref{tab:steps}.

 While the initial version of the algorithm used \textit{OpenCV} functions for most calculations, the current version uses standard \textit{C++} functions only, because the overhead of the \textit{OpenCV} functions was higher than the actual calculation time for the relatively small number of points.
 Instead of \textit{OpenCV's} \textit{SVD}-based triangulation, a simple mid-point triangulation was implemented, which was much faster and almost as accurate in the experiments.
+In summary the switch to standard \textit{C++} functions led to a significant relative speedup of around $0.1\,ms$.
 Using only the core joints, and repeatedly filtering invalid poses helps to keep the subsequent steps efficient.
 The runtime is further influenced by the number of joints, which are by default~$20$.
 In the whole-body case that uses $136$ joints, the average runtime increases to $0.4\,ms$.
 Depending on the integration of the algorithm, data conversion time can lead to further delays.
 The algorithm itself is implemented in \textit{C++}, but an interface to \textit{Python} (using \textit{SWIG}) is provided as well.

 As shown in Table~\ref{tab:times} the proposed solution is multiple times faster than all the other algorithms, which proves its significant efficiency improvements.
-Note that all times reported in the different papers were measured on different hardware, here a single core of an \textit{AMD-7900X} was used.
+Note that all times reported in the different papers were measured on different hardware (see appendix), here a single core of an \textit{AMD-7900X} was used, but the main speedup is clearly caused by the more efficient algorithm.